wgalbraith/280/docs_student/linear-scales.md

 # DBH Tape

-A common way to measure a tree is using DBH (Diameter to Breast Height) tape.
+A common way to measure a tree is using DBH (Diameter-at-Breast Height) tape.

 ![DBH Tape](./figures_static/linear/dbh.png)

-To use a DBH tape, wrap the tape around a tree at the appropriate height on the tree's bole.
+To use a DBH tape, we wrap the tape around a tree at the appropriate height on the tree's trunk.
 One end of the tape will indicate "0."
-Where the "0" measurement overlaps values on the other end of the tape is the DBH measurement (Figure J).
-Since the tape is wrapped around the bole of a tree, DBH tapes indicate 1 in of tree diameter for every 3.14 in of bole circumference.
-Therefore, although the goal is to obtain the diameter of a tree, what's actually being measured is the circumference of a tree when using a DBH tape.
-So, DBH tapes convert the circumference measurement to diameter using the following formula:
+Where the "0" measurement overlaps values on the other end of the tape is the DBH measurement (see image above.
+The measure looks to be about 65.2 units).
+Although the tape goes around the circumefernce of the tree, the tape is calibrated so that the tape shows the associated diameter of the tree.
+Therefore, although the goal is to obtain the diameter of a tree, what's actually being measured is the circumference of a tree.
+DBH tape works on the assumption that the tree is cylindrical, and thus the cross section is a circle.
+To convert we can leverage the formula $C = \pi d$.

-We are placing two scales on our line:

-- circumference centimeter scale
-    - this scale directly measures the circumference
-- diameter centimeter scale
-    - this scale "calculates" the diameter

-The circumference scale is a 1-to-1 scale so

-$$ 1 \textrm{ circumference scale centimeter unit} = 1 \textrm{ paper cm} $$
+$$ 1 \textrm{ circumference unit} = 1 \textrm{ diameter unit}\cdot \pi $$

-Because $C = \pi d$, we have.
+In other words, for <b>every 1 unit</b> in the diameter we would have $\pi$ units in the circumference.
+So a unit conversion factor would be

-$$ 1 \textrm{ circumference scale centimeter unit} = \pi \cdot 1 \textrm{ diameter scale unit} $$
+$$\frac{1 \textrm{ dia unit}}{\pi \cdot 1 \textrm{ circ unit}}$$

-To determine the distance on the page between the zero and the one on the diameter centimeter scale, we convert from

-- diameter centimeter scale to circumference centimeter scale
-- from circumference centimeter scale to paper centimeters
+This will work for any linear unit.
+For example, we can convert from diameter in centimeters to circumference in centimeters.

-$$ 1 \textrm{ dia cm scale} \cdot \frac{1 \textrm{ circ cm scale}}{\pi \cdot 1 \textrm{ dia cm scale}} \cdot \frac{1 \textrm{ paper cm}}{1 \textrm{ circ cm scale}} = 0.318 \textrm{ cm} $$
+$$ 1 \textrm{ circ cm} \cdot \frac{1 \textrm{ dia cm}}{\pi \cdot 1 \textrm{ circ cm}} = 0.318 \textrm{ dia cm}$$